McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 ## Mermaid

 The mermaid configuration parameters can also be set on a specific page.
 In this case, the global parameter would be overwritten by the local one.
+See [mermaid]({{< relref "shortcodes/mermaid.md" >}}) for additional documentation.

 > Example:
 >